History of Brunswick, Georgia: Modern times

-Today Brunswick is home to a thriving port, the deepest natural port in the area.
+Today} Brunswick is home to a thriving port, the deepest natural port in the area.
 As the westernmost harbor on the eastern seaboard, as well as the proclaimed "Shrimp Capital of the World," Brunswick bustles with activity.
-The city is also home to Hercules, one of the oldest and most important yellow-pine chemical plants in the world.
+The city is also home to Hercules, one of the oldest yellow-pine chemical plants in the world.
 Rich-SeaPak Corporation and King and Prince Seafood are also based in the area.
 The Georgia Ports Authority Mayor's Point and Marine Point Terminals, as well as the Colonel's Island Bulk Facility attract business from around the world.

 Brunswick's Old Town residential and commercial district is the largest small town, urban National Register of Historic Places district in Georgia.
 Downtown is undergoing a revitalization through the National Main Street Program, preserving and showcasing its distinctive historic structures.
 Annual events such as the Old Town Tour of Homes, Concerts in the Square, the Brunswick Stewbilee, and HarborFest encourage visitors to discover the charms of Brunswick's parks and gracious homes.